GreyHak/dsp-icarus-skins/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-icarus-skins) under the BSD 3 clause license.

 ## Change Log
+### v1.0.2
+ - Fixed bug where skin Selection was set to 0 (zero) without a Path specified which was causing an exception.
 ### v1.0.1
  - Decrease DLL size from 30MB to 5MB.
  - Auto-reload updated skin.